logo4

 • The Process Basics

-All methods of thermal spraying involves the projection of small molten particles onto a prepared surface where they adhere and form a continuous coating.
-To create the molten particles, a heat source, a spray material and an atomisation/projection method are required.
-Upon contact, the particles flatten onto the surface, freeze and mechanically bond, firstly onto the roughened substrate and then onto each other as the coating thickness is increased.
+All thermal spray techniques involve projecting tiny molten particles onto a properly prepared surface, where they adhere and form a uniform coating.
+To produce these molten particles, a combination of a heat source, coating material, and a method of atomizing and projecting the material is necessary.
+Upon impact, the particles flatten, rapidly solidify, and bond mechanically—first to the roughened base surface and then to each other as the coating accumulates.